Promotion of DE&I

 Work style reform

 At Fuji Oil Co., Ltd., in FY2016 we launched the Creative Work Project to promote work style reform, which is essential for achieving diversity.
-Aiming to reduce the total work hours by raising productivity and improve work-life balance, we have implemented four reform initiatives over the roughly five years through April 2022: attitude reform, operational reform, system reform and workplace reform.
+Aiming to reduce the total work hours by raising productivity and improve work-life balance, we have implemented four reform initiatives over the roughly five years through April 2022: attitude reform, operational reform, system reform, and workplace reform.

 We will use IT effectively to firmly establish a system that allows employees to produce results regardless of time and place of work.